Thomas Olmsted

-Thomas James Olmsted (born January 21, 1947) is an American prelate of the Roman Catholic Church.
-He was bishop of the Diocese of Phoenix in Arizona from 2003 to 2022.
-He previously served as bishop of the Diocese of Wichita in Kansas from 2001 to 2003.
+Thomas James Olmsted (born January 21, 1947) is an American prelate of the Catholic Church.
+He served as bishop of the Diocese of Phoenix in Arizona from 2003 to 2022.

+Olmsted previously served as bishop of the Diocese of Wichita in Kansas from 2001 to 2003.
 On June 10, 2022, Pope Francis accepted his resignation as bishop of Phoenix.

 Biography

 Early life

-Thomas James Olmsted was born on January 21, 1947, in Oketo, Kansas, to Pat and Helen Olmsted; he has two brothers and three sisters.
+Thomas Olmsted was born on January 21, 1947, in Oketo, Kansas, to Pat and Helen Olmsted; he has two brothers and three sisters.
 Raised on a farm in Beattie, Kansas, he attended a single-room grade school and a small rural high school in Summerfield, Kansas.
-He then studied at St. Thomas Aquinas Seminary in Denver, Colorado, where he obtained a Bachelor of Philosophy degree in 1969.
+He then studied at St. Thomas Aquinas Seminary in Denver, where he obtained a bachelor's degree in philosophy in 1969.

 Priesthood

-Olmsted was ordained to the priesthood on July 2, 1973, for the Diocese of Lincoln in Nebraska.
-After his ordination, Olmsted served as an associate pastor at the Cathedral of the Risen Christ Parish until 1976, when he began his doctoral studies in Rome.
+Olmsted was ordained to the priesthood in Rome at the Basilica of Saint Peter by Bishop James Aloysius Hickey on July 2, 1973, for the Diocese of Lincoln.
+After his ordination, the diocese assigned Olmsted as an associate pastor at the Cathedral of the Risen Christ Parish until 1976, when he began his doctoral studies in Rome.

-Olmsted earned a Doctor of Canon Law degree summa cum laude in Rome from the Pontifical Gregorian University in 1981, and served as an official in the Vatican Secretariat of State from 1979 to 1988.
+Olmsted earned a Doctor of Canon Law summa cum laude in Rome from the Pontifical Gregorian University in 1981, and served as an official in the Vatican Secretariat of State from 1979 to 1988.
 During this period, he also worked as an assistant spiritual director at the Pontifical North American College in Rome.

 Upon his return to Nebraska in 1989, Olmsted was named pastor of St. Vincent de Paul Parish in Seward, Nebraska, and promoter of justice for the diocesan tribunal.
 He later became dean of formation (1993) and president-rector (1997) at the Pontifical College Josephinum in Worthington, Ohio.